ucsb-cs148-w25/pj11-recipegenerator/team/amber.md

 This is Amber Wang.
 I'm a fourth year CS and DS major.
-Excited to make this recipe generator to save all my  ingredients left in the fridge.
+Excited to make this recipe generator, generating recipe recommendations based on my ingredients inputted that has left in my fridge.